-The burden and risk factors remain alarmingly high.
-It is time to focus on the recognition and management of the number one killer of our time, CHF.
+The burden and risk factors remain alarmingly high, with cardiovascular disease accounting for 14 percent of all health expenditures, or around $316 billion annually, according to the AHA 2017 Statistics Update, making conditions of the heart and circulation the highest financial weight of any major diagnostic group.2 It is time to focus on the recognition and management of the number one killer of our time, CHF.
 This course discusses lifestyle changes that are therapeutic and meant to slow the process and progression of heart failure.

 After completing this course, the student will be able to:

-Heart failure afflicts an individual but it affects entire families.
+Heart failure afflicts an individual, but it affects entire families.
 As an individual gradually loses the breath to do even the simplest of things, drastic changes must occur.
-This includes increased effort by family and friends to help with the house, shopping, errands, perhaps even bathing chores.
+This includes an increased effort by family and friends to help with the house, shopping, errands, perhaps even bathing chores.

 Heart failure is not the ‘flu’ or any other type of passing illness.
-It is the gradual, persistent erosion of a person’s entire bodily process as the back pressure and flow of increasingly congested blood afflicts them.
+It most often manifests as the gradual, persistent erosion of a person’s entire bodily functions as back pressure and flow of increasingly congested circulation makes changes throughout all tissue and organ systems.
 The effects of this ever more sluggish torrent of congested blood and fluid makes the simplest of daily activities difficult, and even unbearable, to contemplate at times.
-In order to live effectively with Heart Failure every aspect of life and lifestyle must change or be closely monitored.
+In order to live effectively with Heart Failure (HF), every aspect of life and lifestyle must change or be closely monitored.

 One of the most important changes that any individual with newly diagnosed heart failure can do is to get to know their health care providers.
 If a person has been diagnosed with congestive heart failure or any other variation of heart failure, frequent visits to their health care providers will be a necessity.